Semester Start Requirements

 Financial Aid Requirement

 To receive financial aid, students must first complete the FAFSA (Free Application for Federal Student Aid) with the U.S. Department of Education as soon as possible after October 1; the completed FAFSA must then be on file with Student Academic & Financial Services.
-If selected for verification, all requested documentation (e.g., parents’ federal tax transcript, student’s federal tax transcript, verification worksheets, etc.) must be received in Student Academic & Financial Services by the posted term’s deadline for completing term start requirements.
+If selected for verification, all requested documentation (e.g., parents’ federal tax documents, student’s federal tax documents, verification worksheets, etc.) must be received in Student Academic & Financial Services by the posted semester’s deadline for completing semester start requirements.
 Failure to satisfy this requirement will result in the placement of holds on the student’s account and will prohibit the student from entering class or changing their schedule.